Receivers for low-bandwidth optical (through-the-air) communications

 Potentiometer R11 is used to set the proper amount of gate bias.
 For good operation, this is typically set at a voltage that is roughly equal to (or slightly below) Q1's drain voltage and this will often vary from one JFET to another so the best voltage for lowest-noise operation (particularly with feedback resistors above 50 Megohms) will have to be determined by experiment.
 Perhaps the easiest method is to make the adjustment in total darkness, but with a weak (very dim) optical signal, adjusting R11 from one extreme where the receiver works properly to the other, and then setting the potentiometer in the middle of that range.
 Note that the bias voltage can be tweaked somewhat to improve performance under conditions of high ambient light.

-It should be noted that with the addition of R10, the "feedback adj" that the "Cf" (feedback capacitor) noted in Figure 2 may not be required if R10 is adjusted properly, with existing capacitance of the feedback resistor and other components being adequate.
+It should be noted that with the addition of R10, the "feedback adj" that the "Cf" (feedback capacitor) noted in Figure 2 may not be required if R10 is adjusted properly, with the intrinsic capacitance of the feedback resistor and other components being adequate.
 It has been suggested that slight improvements in performance may be possible with the addition of a small amount of additional of feedback capacitance (about 0.5pF to 2pF) and a reduced amount of feedback, but I did not note any obvious performance advantage in doing so - probably due to the presence of stray circuit capacitance.
 If the circuit tends to oscillate or is excessively "peaky" in terms of frequency response and adjustment of R10 doesn't seem to help, try a larger amount of capacitance for Cf - but it is unlikely that much more than 5pF would ever be required.

 Improved ambient light tolerance:

-One of the benefits of this circuit as compared to the original VK7MJ circuit is that it is quite resistant to ambient light, being able to tolerate wide variations without saturating: This property makes this receiver a good candidate for "general" use in a wide variety of conditions - from total darkness to an urban light-pollution setting - and maybe even for "attenuated" daylight experimentations.
+One of the benefits of this circuit as compared to the original VK7MJ circuit is that it is quite resistant to ambient light, being able to tolerate wide variations without saturating: This property makes this receiver a reasonable candidate for "general" use in a wide variety of conditions - from total darkness to an urban light-pollution setting - and maybe even for "attenuated" daylight experimentation.
 Further testing is required to see how the ambient light tolerance of this circuit compares with that of the "daylight" version of the VK7MJ circuit.

 Operation over a wider supply voltage range: